Usage-based insurance programs

 However, as more cars are now coming equipped with onboard computer interfaces, such as Apple CarPlay, there is a growing movement to include UBI-capable technology in this software.

 Regardless of the means of accessing the telematics, the impact of a pay as you go insurance policy for a driver is contingent upon their driving ability, as well as the time and amount that they drive.
-This has major knock-on effects for drivers.

 Because of technological advances making usage based insurance ever more feasible, it is set to be an increasingly common way for drivers to get insurance.